confidential-computing/governance/terminology/common-terminology.md

 practices is outside the scope of this document.
 Interested readers are encouraged to read the [IETF RATS Working Group]( https://datatracker.ietf.org/group/rats/about/) body of work, especially the [RATS Architecture](https://datatracker.ietf.org/doc/draft-ietf-rats-architecture/).
-The Confidential Compute Consortium also runs an [Attestation Special Interest Group](https://github.com/CCC-Attestation) which is open to public participation and provides a wealth of [recorded and written content](https://github.com/CCC-Attestation/meetings).
+The Confidential Computing Consortium also runs an [Attestation Special Interest Group](https://github.com/CCC-Attestation) which is open to public participation and provides a wealth of [recorded and written content](https://github.com/CCC-Attestation/meetings).